aisaacson1/sql-challenge/Part-3/03-Alter_Update/README.md

 * Explain the difference between `alter` and `update` in SQL statements.

+Answer:

+Found this really good description of the differences.

+ALTER is a DDL (Data Definition Language) statement,
+used to update the structure of the table (add/remove field/index etc).
+Whereas UPDATE is a DML (Data Manipulation Language) statement,
+used to update the data in a table.

 ### Part 2

 * You are given the following table: